AdamBlunn/NewGraphs/README.md

 In terms of the template section of this component, the display variables are added through _{{}}_ and the name of the person pushing the ticket is displayed in gold to highlight it to the user.

-This component also contains an algorthim that will generate dummy data via the faker library if the _VUE_APP_ENVIROMENT_ enviroment variable is set to _"Demo"_
+This component also contains an algorthim that will generate dummy data via the faker library if the _VUE_APP_ENVIRONMENT_ environment variable is set to _"Demo"_
 ### System Load and Memory Usage Component
 Systemload.vue displays a line graph charting total system load and memory usage in GB.